-- Treatment is indicated when vision impaired by posterior capsular opacification does not meet the patient's functional needs or when it critically interferes with visualization of the fundus - The decision to perform capsulotomy should take into account the benefits and risks of the laser surgery.
-This might be indicated earlier in patients with multifocal IOLs because of a greater functional impact of early PCO.
+- Treatment is indicated when vision impaired by posterior capsular opacification does not meet the patient's functional needs or when it critically interferes with visualization of the fundus - Educate about the symptoms of posterior vitreous detachment, retinal tears, and detachment and the need for immediate examination if these symptoms are noticed - The decision to perform capsulotomy should take into account the benefits and risks of the laser surgery.
 Laser posterior capsulotomy should not be performed prophylactically (i.e., when the capsule remains clear).
-The eye should be inflammation free and the IOL stable prior to performing laser capsulotomy. - Educate high-risk patients about the symptoms of retinal tears and detachment
+The should be inflammatory-free and the IOL stable prior to performing Nd:YAG laser capsulotomy.
+(III, GQ, SR)